akr2002/blog/content/post/i-am-a-linux-user-and-i-have-to-use-windows-for-some-reason.md

 ## Connect to an FTP server using FIle Explorer
 This works the same as Nautilus or Dolphin.
 Press **Win+E** > **Ctrl+L**.
 Now you will be presented to the address bar.
 Enter FTP address and continue as normal.

-## See all STart menu apps in FIle Explorer
+## See all Start menu apps in FIle Explorer
 Honestly, I haven't seen its use case except [one]({{< ref "/post/abort-a-shutdown-restart-and-start-working-again.md" >}}) but it is deifnitely neat.
 Press **Win+E** > **Ctrl+L**, type `shell:AppsFolder` and hit Enter.

 {{% center %}}